reedhhw/bridgefy-ios-developer-1/README.md

 ```
 **transmitter**: Instance of BFTransmitter invoking the method.

-**dictionary**: Received dictionary object, can be nil if data isn't.
+**dictionary**: Received dictionary object, can be nil if data isn't nil.

-**data**: Received NSData object, can be nil if dictionary isn't.
+**data**: Received NSData object, can be nil if dictionary isn't nil.

 **user**: Identifier related to the user who is sending the packet.